 The S function gives space-time structure from energy distribution.
-S starts from the set of energy distributions which is a linear space of infinite dimension.
-It reaches another linear space of infinite dimension which is the space of space-time structures.
-The latter can be defined using the matrixes of the metric in some given system of coordinates.
-Then, this space is the linear space of the distributions over space-time of $4 \times 4$ matrixes.
-This definition depends of the choice of the system of coordinates.
-Those two linear spaces are equipped with the uniform norm.
-Let's remind that the considered energy distributions are considered sharing the same bounded domain.
+S starts from the set of energy distributions, which is a linear space of infinite dimension.
+It reaches another linear space of infinite dimension, which is the space of space-time structures.
+The latter can be defined using the matrices of the metric in some given system of coordinates.
+Then, this space is the linear space of the distributions over space-time of 4×4 matrices.
+This definition depends on the choice of the system of coordinates.
+Both linear spaces are equipped with the uniform norm.
+Let's remind that the considered energy distributions are assumed to share the same bounded domain.